adriensieg/agentic-commerce-auth0-hackaton/README.md

 1. ChatGPT must prove its **application identity** to our MCP server (Boundary 1, solved via PKCE + Auth0-issued JWT),
 2. ...our MCP server must **resolve which human issued the command** and retrieve that **human's pre-authorized Uber credentials** (identity gap, solved via RFC 8693 Token Exchange + Auth0 Token Vault),
 3. ...and before the actual booking call is made, the **user must explicitly confirm the financial transaction** on a separate channel without leaving ChatGPT (confirmation gap, solved via CIBA).

-Each of these is a distinct protocol problem.

-None is automatically inherited from solving the others. **Auth0 is the architectural component that spans all three** — as **authorization server**, **identity broker**, **credential vault**, and **confirmation orchestrator** — making it the single most critical dependency in the entire stack.

 - **ChatGPT** can talk to **external services** through **MCP**.
 - **Uber** exposes **ride-booking** through an **OAuth-protected API**.